Poetic Justice for Newt; Clift's Confusion

 covered Newt Gingrich, and I think he would answer that well."

 videotape.
 On the November 18, 1995 McLaughlin Group Clift declared:

 "Newt Gingrich teaching manners is like Charles Manson teaching

 Speaking of bizarre analogies, we normally don't follow Morton Kondracke

 of Roll Call since he's not with a major news outlet, but here's his

 argument on how Gingrich's punishment was too soft, as expressed on the

 McLaughlin Group this past weekend:

-Well, at least it's not as bad as Sam Donaldson comparing Mr. Newt to Lenin.
+it's not as bad as Sam Donaldson comparing Mr. Newt to Lenin.